 Opening Times and Advance Booking

 Many of Italy’s most popular attractions operate timed entry systems.
 The Colosseum, Vatican Museums, Uffizi, and Accademia Gallery all require (or very strongly recommend) advance booking.
-Check opening days carefully too: the Vatican is closed most Sundays, and many museums close on Mondays.
+Check opening days carefully too: the Vatican is closed most Sundays, many state museums close on Mondays, and Castel Sant’Angelo is closed every Monday.

 Safety

 In our many visits to Italy we’ve never had any safety problems.
-Just be aware that pickpocketing can be an issue in crowded tourist areas, particularly around major attractions and on public transport.
+Just be aware that pickpocketing can be an issue in crowded tourist areas, particularly around major attractions and on public transport (Roma Termini, the routes around the Vatican, and the vaporetti from the Venice train station are the classic hot spots).
 Keep valuables concealed, don’t carry large amounts of cash, and use official taxis.

 Power